BhaskarAcharjee/TravelGenius/README.md

 ## TravelGenius

 TravelGenius is a React-based travel planning application designed to help users explore nearby attractions, restaurants, and hotels using real-time location data and weather forecasts.
 This project integrates Material UI for styling and leverages the Google Maps API for map functionality and location-based recommendations.
+Additionally, the app features AI-powered recommendations to enhance user experience.

 ### Live Link
 Visit the site at [TravelGenius](https://travelgenius.vercel.app/)